Esri/calcite-web/docs/source/get-started/_versioning.md

 3. Make sure `Esri/calcite-web` is up-to-date with your changes.
 5. Run `grunt release`.
 If prompted enter your GitHub credentials and your s3 access key/secret.

-# Updating the Documentation Site

-To update the documentation site, just make sure you have push access to the `Esri/calcite-web` repo and type `grunt deploy`.
-This will build the site and deploy to gh-pages.

-The site should be updated at http://esri.github.io/calcite-web/ in just a few moments.